-Student vehicles must be registered with UAB Parking and Transportation Services, located at 608 8th Street South.
-The office is open Monday - Friday from 7:30 a.m. - 5:00 p.m.
+Student vehicles must be registered with UAB Parking and Transportation Services, located at 608 8th Street South, Birmingham AL. 35294.
+The office is open Monday - Friday from 7:30am - 5:00pm.
 Parking is allocated on a first-come, first-served basis.
 Parking fees are established by location, payable by semester or year, and are billed to the student's account.
-Additional information is available at www.uab.edu/parking.
+For additional information: UAB Student Parking.